Workers use a giant crane to lift the blade assembly on a wind turbine at NREL's National Wind Technology Center. | Photo by Dennis Schroeder.

 DSIRE (Database of State Incentives for Renewables and Efficiency): DSIRE is the most comprehensive source of information on incentives and policies that support renewables and energy efficiency in the United States.
 Established in 1995, DSIRE is currently operated by the N.C.
 Solar Center at N.C.
 State University, with support from the Interstate Renewable Energy Council, Inc. DSIRE is funded by the U.S. Department of Energy.

-Office of Energy Efficiency and Renewable Energy (EERE) Financial Opportunities: Learn more about different audiences for EERE funding and how you can apply for financial assistance.
+Office of Energy Efficiency and Renewable Energy (EERE) Funding Opportunities: Learn more about different audiences for EERE funding and how you can apply for financial assistance.

 Office of Science funding opportunities: Learn about grants and funding from the Energy Department's Office of Science.